expo/expo/packages/expo-localization/README.md

 **Web Timezone**

-On web we will attempt to get the timezone with the native `Intl.DateTimeFormat().resolvedOptions().timeZone` but if cannot be found, the default value `Etc/UTC` will be returned.
+On web we will attempt to get the timezone with the standard `Intl` API but if the time zone cannot be found, the default value `Etc/UTC` will be returned.
 For more accurate results you could use the library `moment/timezone`.
 Because [`moment.js` is so large](https://github.com/moment/moment/issues/3376) we don't include it.

 ```js
 import { timezone } from 'expo-localization';